tenzor7/zaiste.net/content/blog/2012-06_how_i_use_git_getting_info.md

 λ git grep <regexp>
 ```

 It searches for a specifc `regex` expression in the working tree.
-There is an
+There is a
 useful option, called `--function-context` which gives a « context » for the
 search.
 Let's compare: